Undergraduate Course: Multi-Level Modelling in Social Science (SSPS10024)

 |Additional Information (Assessment)

-An end-of-course practical project, worth 75% of the total marks for the course.
-Students will be given a choice of one of three data sets to analyse, and some questions about each of them.
-The main focus of the project will be on social scientific questions which will have to be answered using multilevel models.
-The dependent variables in these projects will offer more challenge (than the mid-semester assignment) by being be non-normal (for example, categorical or count) additionally longitudinal or multivariate outcomes might be used.
+(2) There will be an end-of-course practical project, worth 60% of the total marks for the course.
+You will be given a choice of one of three data sets to analyse, and some questions about each of them.
+You will have to apply the techniques which you have learnt in the course to answer the questions.
+Some of the questions will relate to specific, technical points about understanding multilevel models and the software.
+The main focus of the project will be on social scientific questions which you will have to answer in multilevel ways.

 |No Exam Information